fguitton/router/docs/content/getting-started.md

 A component's router tells the component what to put inside the view ports based on URL.
 The configuration maps routes to components for each view port.

-Let's male a `home` component that our app can route to.
+Let's make a `home` component that our app can route to.
 First, run `mkdir -p components/home` to make a few directories.
 Then `touch components/home/home.html` and `touch components/home/home.js`.

 Let's open `home.html` and add some content: